John Tanner (captive)

 John Tanner (c.
 1780 - c.
-1846), known also by his Ojibwe name Shaw-shaw-wa-ne-ba-se ("The Falcon", Zhaashaawanibiisi in modern spelling), (Note: Though the word normally means "swallow" in present-day usage; see entry in the Ojibwe People's Dictionary.) was captured by Odawa Indians as a child after his family had homesteaded on the Ohio River in present-day Kentucky.
+1846), known also by his Ojibwe name Shaw-shaw-wa-ne-ba-se ("The Falcon", Zhaashaawanibiisi in modern spelling), (Note: Though the word normally means "swallow" in present-day usage; see entry in the Ojibwe People's Dictionary.) was captured by Odawa as a child after his family had homesteaded on the Ohio River in present-day Kentucky.
 He grew up among the Odawa and Ojibwe nations, becoming fully acculturated and learning the Saulteaux language.
 He married an Ojibwe woman, served as a guide for European fur traders, and worked as an interpreter.
 His story of life with the Ojibwe was published in 1830.
 Titled A Narrative of the Captivity and Adventures of John Tanner, it was a popular success and remains an important historical record.